 - Remove dentures, glasses, contact lenses, hearing aids, hair pins and etc.

-- Have client void before the treatment.
+- Have the client void before the treatment.

 - Give preoperative medications as ordered:

-Nursing Care During the Procedure
+Nursing Care During ECT

 - Place a blood pressure cuff on one of the client’s arms.